 British Nationals are able to come to Gibraltar to live and work subject to complying with certain administrative requirements.
-Gibraltar is proud to be a cultural melting pot which, over the years, has seen people from all over the world make Gibraltar their home.
+Gibraltar is proud to be a cultural melting pot that, over the years, has seen people from all over the world make Gibraltar their home.
 As a centre for leading international businesses in gaming, insurance and other financial services fields, Gibraltar welcomes citizens from around the globe, whether by virtue of their or British citizenship or where workers come from further beyond, by means of work permits issued by the Department of Employment.
-Hassans is able to assist in these applications as well as with applications based on the Category 2 qualifying status or on the High Executive Possessing Specialist skills (HEPSS) basis.
+Hassans is able to assist in these applications as well as with applications based on the Category 2 qualifying status or on the High Executive Possessing Specialist Skills (HEPSS) basis.
 Find out more about Immigration

 The official currency in Gibraltar is the Gibraltar Pound.
 The Gibraltar Government prints the Gibraltar Pound which is accepted interchangeably at equal value with the Great British Pound.
 Our banks track the Bank of England’s rates of interest as they are amended from time to time.
 Local businesses accustomed to trading in a busy tourist environment also widely accept Euros.
-Contactless payments are possible at the vast majority of establishments, especially post Covid-19 amid measures taken to reduce exchange of physical cash.
+Contactless payments are possible at the vast majority of establishments, especially post Covid-19 amid measures taken to reduce the exchange of physical cash.